Carlita96/slam/README.md

 ## Run example

-To run the example just run the following command:
+To run the example connecting to a Lidar L515 and visualizing the data, run the following command:
 `ros2 launch slam visualize_lidar_data.py`

+To run the example with recorded rosbag, run the following command:
+`ros2 launch slam visualize_rosbag_data.py rosbag_filepath:=<full path to rosbags DB3 file>`
+For example:
+`ros2 launch slam visualize_rosbag_data.py rosbag_filepath:=/home/user/path/to/file.db3`